bitchan/eccrypto/README.md

 ## Motivation

-There is currently no any isomorphic ECC library which provide ECDSA, ECDH and ECIES for both Node.JS and Browser.
+There is currently no any isomorphic ECC library which provides ECDSA, ECDH and ECIES for both Node.JS and Browser.
 So `eccrypto` is an attempt to create one.
 Current goals:

 * Implement ECDSA
 * Implement ECDH